GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 Save Layer styling window in QGIS 30.30.2.
 ```

-When working with similar data (e.g.: building types or flooding risk), it is useful to have template styles, that can be automatically or quickly loaded into your QGIS-project.
+When working with similar data (e.g.: building types or flooding risk), it is useful to have template styles, that can be quickly loaded into your QGIS-project or saved in your Styling Template library.

 ```{Tip}
 When a styling is saved in the same location as the data and has the same name as the corresponding dataset, the styling will be automatically applied to the layer when loading the data into QGIS!
 ```

+>TO DO: insert links

 - [Exporting a styling](link)
 - [Loading a style into your QGIS-project](link)